morarez/Air-Pollution-Monitoring/README.md

 * Collector (that is connected to a database)

 ## Deployment
 System must be deployed on different environments.
 The MQTT network is simulated with real sensors on an IoT testbed.
-The CoAP network instead is on local machine using Cooja Simulator.
-Finally, the collector is running on the local machine.
+The CoAP network instead is on local machine simulated by Cooja Simulator.
+Finally, the collector is lunched on the local machine.
 ### MQTT Network
 Connect to the testbed (with the correct address instead of XX) via a terminal:
 ```